 This includes people applying to come to the UK as a worker or student under the points-based system, people applying for leave to remain under Article 8 family/private life, and people applying for leave to remain under the five and ten-year family migration routes or long residence rule.

 The charge is £150 per year for students and £200 per year for all other types of application.
 The charge is payable for each dependent as well as the main applicant.
+You have pay the total amount for the length of visa you are applying for, upfront.
+For example, if you are applying for a visa that is valid for two years, you would need to pay £400 with your application.
 You pay the surcharge via the government's surcharge website.

 If you can prove you are destitute, you can apply for a fee waiver on the basis that not getting a fee waiver would mean you couldn't exercise your human rights under the ECHR.